-Rheumatology represents a subspecialty in internal medicine and pediatrics, which is devoted to adequate diagnosis and therapy of rheumatic diseases (including clinical problems in joints, soft tissues, heritable connective tissue disorders, vasculitis and autoimmune diseases).
-This field is multidisciplinary in nature, which means it relies on close relationships with other medical specialties.
+The conditions treated by rheumatologists include clinical problems in joints, soft tissues, heritable connective tissue disorders, vasculitis, and autoimmune diseases.
+This field is multidisciplinary in nature, which means that it relies on close relationships with other medical specialties.

 History of rheumatology

-The term “rheuma” can be dated back to the 1st century A.D., when it had a meaning akin to the Hippocratic term “catarrhos”.
+The term “rheuma” can be dated back to the 1st century A.D., when it had a meaning akin to the Hippocratic term “catarrhos.”
 Both of these terms are derived from the term phlegm and refer to substances which flow, which was one of the four primary humors.
 The first known use in English is recorded in the late 14th century.

 Interestingly, some important advances in the history of rheumatology occurred during war periods.
-Arthritis associated with conjunctivitis and urethritis (following dysenteric episodes) has been described during the First World War by the German Hans Reiter and, more recently, French Nöel Fiessinger and Edgar Leroy.
+Arthritis associated with conjunctivitis and urethritis, following dysenteric episodes, has been described during the First World War by the German Hans Reiter and, more recently, French Nöel Fiessinger and Edgar Leroy.

 Furthermore, the history of the cortisone has a direct link to the Second World War, when Germany imported large quantities of bovine adrenal glands from Argentina for the purpose of producing gland extracts to increase the performance ability of their aviators.